itsferro/productivity-chat-app/README.md

 - **Real-time Notifications**: Integrate websockets for live message notifications.
 - **Task Creation from Messages**: Expand to include task integration with multiple productivity apps (e.g., Google Calendar).
 - **Offline Messages**: Implement handling for offline users and delayed message delivery using a message queue.

----

-### Breakdown of `README.md`:
-- **App Overview**: A description of the app and its features.
-- **Technologies Used**: An outline of key technologies and libraries.
-- **Installation Instructions**: Step-by-step guide on how to set up the app locally, including environment setup, database configuration, and running the app.
-- **API Endpoints**: A summary of the key API endpoints along with expected inputs and outputs.